dashingsoft/pyarmor/docs/man.rst

--v, --version                Show version information -q, --silent                 Suppress all normal output -d, --debug                  Print exception traceback and debugging message --home PATH                  Select home path, only for multiple registerred pyarmor
+-v, --version                Show version information -q, --silent                 Suppress all normal output -d, --debug                  Print exception traceback and debugging message --home PATH                  Select home path, generally for multiple registerred pyarmor

 These options can be used after `pyarmor` .
 For example, print debug information to locate the error::